 The University Council consults with the Executive Board regarding University-wide policy on teaching, research, finances and human resources.
 The Council provides the Board with solicited and unsolicited advice, and has the right of consent in certain matters.

 Every year the Central Electoral Office organises elections for the student seats in the University Council.
 And every two years for the staff seats.
-The elections for the student seats were from 14 - 16 May 2018.
-The results were published on 18 May.
-Have a look which twelve students will be in the council from 1 September 2018.
+The elections for the student and staff seats will be from 20 - 22 May 2019.
+Read how you can put yourself forward as a candidate and what the planning is.